spotinst/help/src/docs/administration/policies/create-new-policy.md

 # Create New Permission Policy

-When you create a [permission policy](administration/policies/), you can define the policy type and choose the services and actions that will be included.
+Creating a [permission policy](administration/policies/), enables you to define the granted permissions that are set for groups and users inside the organization.
+You can choose the policy type, and specify which services and actions are included.
 The detailed procedures are described below.

 ## Get Started
-1. Click the User icon in the Spot console and click Settings.
+1. Click the User icon in the Spot console and click **Settings**.

 <img src="/administration/_media/create-new-user-01.png" width="381" height="258" />

-2. Under Organization in the left menu, click Permission Policies, then on the right, click Create New Policy.
+2. Under Organization in the left menu, click **Permission Policies**, then on the right, click **Create New Policy**.

 <img src="/administration/_media/create-policy-01.png" />